MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

     });
 ```

-Then just use the vector store as normal to get a collection.
+Now you can use the vector store as normal to get a collection.

 ```csharp
 var collection = vectorStore.GetCollection<ulong, Product>("skproducts", productDefinition);